-The Centers for Disease Control and Prevention says NAATs “are unlikely to return a false-negative result of SARS-CoV-2,” and it recommends only laboratory-based NAATS, the most sensitive tests, to confirm infection.
-It also says saliva tests aren’t as optimal as those using swabs of the nose or nasopharynx (upper throat behind the nose).
+The Centers for Disease Control and Prevention says NAATs “are unlikely to return a false-negative result of SARS-CoV-2,” and it recommends laboratory-based NAATS, the most sensitive tests, to confirm infection.

-An antigen test is designed to detect the coronavirus antigen, a structure on the surface of the virus that triggers an immune response.
+An antigen test is designed to detect a SARS-CoV-2 protein, typically the nucleocapsid protein.
 Also conducted via a nasal or throat swab, antigen tests are less sensitive than NAATs but inexpensive and can usually produce results in about 15 minutes.
-Getting a result from a NAAT test can take about an hour or even a few days.
+Getting a result from a laboratory-based NAAT test can take hours or even a few days.

 Testing can help stop the spread of the coronavirus from those who test positive, because they can then isolate themselves from others.
 But, as we’ve explained, testing has its limitations.
 It can take a few days or even longer after exposure to the virus before it’s detectable by the diagnostic tests.
 So even some with negative results could be infectious.